High Street (TV series)

 High Street is a Philippine mystery drama television series that aired on Kapamilya Channel.
 The series is the sequel to Senior High.
 Directed by Onat A. Diaz, Lino S. Cayetano, Dolly Dulu, Rico Navarro and Ram Tolentino, it stars Andrea Brillantes, Juan Karlos Labajo, Zaijian Jaranilla, Xyriel Manabat, Elijah Canlas, Daniela Stranner, Miggy Jimenez, Tommy Alejandrino, Gela Atayde, Angel Aquino, Romnick Sarmenta and Dimples Romana.
 It premiered on May 13, 2024, on the network's Primetime Bida line up.
-The series concluded on August 30, 2024, with a total of 80 episodes.
+The series concluded on August 30, 2024, with a total of 80 episodes with 5 webisodes before the premiere.

 Summary

 Set five years after the students' graduation from Northford High School, William, who had been in a coma, suddenly regains consciousness.
 Meanwhile, the death of Sky's twin sister is still haunting her and harbors unresolved anger from the events of five years ago and has hallucinations of her family that William massacred.
 At Sanya and Kenjie's engagement party, Sky and her close friends reunite.
 Tania lands a job at Soleil and quickly bonds with its CEO, Tori.
 Unbeknownst to them, Tori and her group have secretly been plotting against them while assisting William during his paralysis.

 Sky becomes the first target, following her family and friends.
 The group even abducts Z, who was supposed to return to the United States for her safety, and keeps her imprisoned in a basement.
 As Sky and her friends investigate William's plans, Tori's group subtly works to mislead and sabotage them.
 The group successfully ruins Kenjie's career and engagement to Sanya, while also triggering Poch's past traumas, leading to issues in his career and relationship with Tim.
 Meanwhile, Gino searches for answers about his family's dark past, only to uncover a shocking truth with Sky: William is not Gino's biological father.

 Sky and Tim eventually rescue Z from Tori's group.
 As William recovers with plans to launch a surprise attack on Sky, his own sister, Tori, who poisons him, betrays her.
 Although Sky and her friends believe their nightmare is over, but the horror continues as a new one begins.
 Tori seized control of OnQ and has fired Sky, Dante, and other top employees.
 This prompts them to form an independent media company to investigate Tori.
 They soon discover that Tori's real name is Corazon Garcia, William's half-sister, who is plotting to eliminate Sky and anyone close to her.
 They later found out that Wesley and Nikki were Tori's children, and they helped their mother's plot.